How to Cope With Parental Anxiety…

-Any mom who has felt fear and anxiety surrounding the birth of her new baby might wonder if these emotions could affect her baby.
+Anyone who has felt parental anxiety surrounding the birth of her new baby might wonder if these emotions could cause baby anxiety, too.
 That was Trina’s big concern as a new mom.

-With her ruby lips and lush, black hair, Tatiana was exquisite.
-But her delicate form was balanced by a strong temperament.
+With her ruby lips and lush, black hair, Tatiana was an exquisite baby.
+But Tatiana’s delicate form was balanced by a strong temperament.
 She inherited a passionate personality from her parents, which thrilled Trina and her husband, Mirko.
 But as the weeks went by, they wilted as Tatiana’s feistiness turned into shriek-a-thons.

 Trina called her doctor after one particularly bad afternoon.
 She confided, “I’m a very sensitive and intuitive person.
 Is it possible that Tatiana is, too?
 I know she’s only four weeks old, but could she be picking up on all the stress that I’m feeling?”